Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Introduction

 \myrq{2} {\rqtwo} { Crashes in ML notebooks can result from ML-related bugs and general Python bugs.
-We examine to what extent these crashes are caused by ML bugs, including those directly caused by the wrong use of APIs in ML libraries and other errors that arise from the code using ML APIs or variables.
-This helps guide better ML API usage practices and improves ML library stability. } { ML bugs account for 64\% of ML notebook crashes, with 59\% on GitHub and a significantly higher proportion (71\%) on Kaggle.
-The primary causes of ML-related crashes are API misuse (23\%), data confusion (23\%), and notebook-specific issues (21\%), while general Python bugs are mostly due to environment (24\%) and implementation (24\%) errors.
-API misuse is more common in ML-related crashes compared to Python crashes, highlighting the increased difficulty of using ML libraries correctly. }
+We examine to what extent these crashes are caused by ML bugs, including those that arise from code using ML APIs or involving variables, objects, or other components derived from ML APIs.
+Additionally, we determine whether a crash results from the direct use of an ML library to identify which libraries are more often associated to crashes and pose greater debugging challenges.
+This helps guide better ML API usage practices and improves ML library stability.} { In our study, ML bugs account for 67.7\% of ML notebook crashes, with 62.8\% on GitHub and a significantly higher proportion on Kaggle (73.0\%).
+The primary causes of ML-related crashes are API misuse (25\%), data confusion (20\%), and notebook-specific issues (20\%), while general Python bugs are mostly due to implementation (29\%) and environment (28\%) errors.
+API misuse is more common in ML-related crashes compared to Python crashes, highlighting the increased difficulty of using ML libraries correctly.
+In particular, \texttt{tensorflow/keras} and~\texttt{torch} are shown to be the most common source of crashes with the highest crash ratio relative to its usage. }

-\myrq{3} {\rqthree} { Studying which stages of the ML pipeline are most prone to crashes, such as data preparation, model construction, or model training stages, helps developers and researchers focus on improving robustness in critical stages, and optimize development resources accordingly. } { Crashes predominantly occur during data preparation (27\%), model training (16\%), and evaluation/prediction (15\%) stages.
-GitHub experiences 3.5 times as many crashes unrelated to any ML pipeline stages compared to Kaggle.
-The two platforms also exhibit distinct crash distributions across pipeline stages.
-Additionally, over 70\% of the crashes during model training and evaluation/prediction are caused by ML bugs.
-In data preparation, Kaggle has a higher proportion of ML-related crashes compared to GitHub.
-In contrast, in the environment setup stage, GitHub notebooks show more ML-related crashes. }
+\myrq{3} {\rqthree} { Studying which stages of the ML pipeline are most prone to crashes, such as data preparation, model construction, or model training stages, helps developers and researchers focus on improving robustness in critical stages, and optimize development resources accordingly.
+This does not imply that all ML notebooks follow a complete pipeline.
+For example, some may exclusively focus on data preparation, omitting other stages such as model construction or training.
+Therefore, we analyze which stages of a general ML pipeline caused the crash, regardless of whether a notebook implements all of them. } { In our study, crashes predominantly occur during data preparation (33.0\%), model training (19.4\%), and evaluation/prediction (18.4\%) stages.
+GitHub has more crashes during environment setup and data preparation, whereas more crashes are observed during the evaluation/prediction stage in Kaggle.
+Additionally, over 70\% of the crashes during model training and evaluation/prediction are caused by ML bugs. }